shiznix/unity-gentoo/README_wily_known_issues.txt

 	* Likely due to new code re-write in Xmir, tracking bugs here -> https://bugs.launchpad.net/ubuntu/+source/xorg-server/+bugs?field.tag=xmir

-- Lightdm unity-greeter login screen shows an all black network notification bubble (see LP# 1473269)

 - Webapps plugin is broken for chromium since Vivid release, browser will not prompt for webapp installation on sites such as Gmail, Youtube or Facebook
 	* Use Firefox if you want webapps to work